danger/danger/README.md

 `env.request_source.pr_json` | The full JSON for the pull request `env.scm.diff` | The full [Diff](https://github.com/mojombo/grit/blob/master/lib/grit/diff.rb) file for the diff.
 `env.ci_source` | To get information like the repo slug or pull request ID

+These are considered implementation details though, and may be subject to change in future releases.
+We're very open to turning useful bits into the official API.

 ## Test locally with `danger local`